INVEGA SUSTENNA® Has Been Evaluated in Over 2500 Patients Across 7 Trials1-4

 TARDIVE DYSKINESIA: The risk of developing tardive dyskinesia (TD) appears to increase with the duration of treatment and total cumulative dose but can develop after relatively brief treatment at low doses.
 Elderly female patients appeared to be at an increased risk for TD.
 If signs and symptoms of TD appear in a patient treated with INVEGA SUSTENNA®, drug discontinuation should be considered.1

-Treatment-emergent Adverse Events (TEAEs) in ≥5% of Patients in Any INVEGA SUSTENNA® Group and at Least Twice That of the Oral Group in the Comparative Efficacy Study
+Treatment-Emergent Adverse Events (TEAEs) in ≥5% of Patients in Any INVEGA SUSTENNA® Group and at Least Twice That of the Oral Group in the Comparative Efficacy Study3

 - Percentage of patients who discontinued due to adverse events (AEs) was 11.9% in the INVEGA SUSTENNA® group and 7.8% in the oral antipsychotic group3